 - 2 tablespoons chopped parsley leaves

-Next, add the garlic and mushrooms, and stir the vegetables until the two newly added ingredients have browned.
-This should take another three or four minutes.
+Next, add the garlic and mushrooms.
+Stir the vegetables until the two newly added ingredients have browned for another three or four minutes.

-After that, use a whisk to stir in the tomato paste and flour, and stir the mixture for a minute or so, or until it is slightly brown.
+After that, use a whisk to stir in the tomato paste and flour.
+Stir the mixture for a minute or so.

-Then, add the red wine, making sure to scrape up the bits from the bottom of the pot.
-Next, put the bay leaves, beef stock, and thyme into the pot, and bring it to a boil after combining the ingredients.
+Add the red wine, making sure to scrape up the bits from the bottom of the pot.
+Put the bay leaves, beef stock, and thyme, and bring it to a boil after combining the ingredients.

-After it is boiling, lower the heat to get the mixture to a simmer, and let it cook for a half hour.
+Once boiling, lower the heat to get the mixture to a simmer and let it cook for a half hour.

 Next, add the potato chunks and steak strips into the mixture, and let it simmer until the potato pieces have become tender and the stew’s juices have thickened up.
 This should take around 20 minutes.

-Finally, remove the thyme and bay leaves, add the parsley and any salt and pepper you would like to incorporate, and enjoy your hearty stew with steak.
+Finally, remove the thyme and bay leaves, add the parsley and any salt and pepper you would like to add, and enjoy your hearty stew with steak.

-You can create an absolutely delicious breakfast hash that includes your leftover tough steak.
-It is just as good, if not better, than the hash you can find at breakfast diners.
+You can create an absolutely delicious breakfast hash with leftover tough steak.
+It’s just as good—if not better—than the hash you’ll find at breakfast diners!

 Here are the ingredients: